 Being divorced and co-parenting isn’t always easy.
 In my own experience, walking through a divorce and then making an intentional choice to stay kind and loving as co-parents, takes work and commitment.
 (And then, more work and re-commitment.)
 The truth is, I’ve been far more committed to, (and successful at,) being a good ex-wife, than I ever was, at being a good wife the entire time I was married.

-I highly recommend this commitment to working on a healthy relationship with your ex.
-For me, it has been one of the most poignant experiences of my life.
+The commitment to working on a healthy relationship with my ex has been one of the most poignant and growthful experiences of my life.

 I wish you peace, joy and harmony for all parties, even where dissonance exists.

 Yesterday was my 14th wedding anniversary.
 My ex-husband and I honored each other and our children, with an evening of celebrating together.
 We’ve been divorced for five years, and separated for a few years before that.